 Fed on Dirt

-We grew in noxious soil and fed on dirt;
+We grew in noxious soil,

-we yearned for just a moment without hurt.
+and yearned for a moment without torment.

-Our selfishness ensured all felt abused;
+Our selfishness ensured all suffered;

 every apple fell shrivelled and bruised.

-Knowing the truth twisted and knotted our bark;
+The truth twisted and knotted our bark;

-Destroyed by blades of hate and bad weather;
+Destroyed by blades of hate,

-we knew neither compassion nor pleasure.
+we knew neither compassion nor remorse.

 Big Daddy